 Bird repellent gels have been around in various forms for a long time.
-There are different brands made by different bird control manufacturers.
-Repellent gels come in different formulations and with a variety of different active - and inert - ingredients.
+There are different brands made by different bird control manufacturers (such as bird b gone gel).
+Bird gels come in different formulations and with a variety of different active - and inert - ingredients.
 Some work better than others and some times the effectiveness may vary depending on the environment and what substrate it is being used in/on.
 As with most bird control products, installations and services, one size just doesn't fit all.

 That said, the goal when applying repellent bird gel is pretty much always the same: to make birds uncomfortable and get them to go somewhere else.
 Bird gels are simply a way of protecting a surface from pest birds and their activity.
 They do that by being sticky and tacky and usually hot or irritating to the birds feet.
 If you've ever dealt with repellent gels you will certainly understand the premise because it's a terrible product to deal with in many situations.
 It gums up any clothing and/or tools that it comes into contact with and is extremely difficult to wash off of your skin.
 No wonder birds hate it!

 What are the good things about repellent gels?

 The good news is that, for the most part, bird gels will work pretty well as far as discouraging birds from roosting on almost any given surface.
 These gel products are relatively inexpensive and, at least theoretically, easy to apply.
 They are readily available online and in some hardware stores and the only tools you need to make the application are rubber gloves and a caulk gun.
 In some situations (see the next paragraph for more info), bird gels offer extremely low visibility, which is a very good thing.
 If applied onto a pop out ledge, for instance, it would initially be less visibly than bird spike strips would be.
 In my mind one of the top benefits of using repellent bird gels is the fact that it is not a species specific product.
 In general terms it'll work on any species of bird.